Toronto rejects some of Sidewalk Labs’ smart neighborhood ideas

-Sidewalk Labs will have to cede more ground on its vision for Quayside, a planned smart neighborhood in Toronto.
+Sidewalk Labs will have to cede a little more ground on its vision for Quayside, a planned smart neighborhood in Toronto.
 The company, which is owned by Google-parent Alphabet, published a draft version of its Master Innovation and Development Plan (MIDP) last June.
 The technical document, which spans four volumes and almost 1,000 pages, is packed with proposals for how the district should be designed, funded and governed.
 Waterfront Toronto, a tri-government organization spearheading the city's lakeside overhaul, has now completed a technical evaluation of the draft MIDP, which will help its board decide whether to approve the project or sever ties with Sidewalk Labs entirely.

 Toronto rejects some of Sidewalk Labs’ smart neighborhood ideas